wbcmedia/wbcmedia.github.io/draft.md

 **_Gideon_** : Uncle!
 I came as fast as the Capri would get me here.

-- Trying not to let anyone notice, he places a photograph of himself on the bedside table
+- Trying not to let anyone notice, he places a photograph of himself into Lord Naff's hand

 **_Lord Naff_** : Who are you?